 Formula Ford has its origins in the late 1960s, the first standalone race taking place at Brands Hatch on 2 July 1967.
 The class was an immediate success and rapidly spread throughout the world.
 For many years Formula Fords were powered by the Ford Kent Crossflow engine but most national championship series throughout the world eventually switched to the more modern Duratec engines.

 In many countries, the Kent engined cars were not abandoned but continued to race in regional series.
 This is the case in South Africa where they compete in the Northern Regions Regional Championship.

 The newer Duratec powered cars are now used in the Formula 1600 National Championship.
 The addition of front and rear wings, and revised side pods to the cars has changed not just their appearance, but also their handling characteristics and will make for an interesting 2017 season.

-In addition to the new cars, 2017 saw the advent of serious prize money for the top three in the Investchem Formula 1600 powered by Ford Championship.
-The winner will receive R200 000.00 plus a seat in the 2018 Mazda Road to Indy shootout in Phoenix, Arizona USA in December 2018.
+SA's richest race series, Investchem F1600 pays serious prize money for the top three in the Investchem Formula 1600 Championship.
+The winner will receive R200 000.00 plus GTC test.
 The runner up will receive R125 000.00 while the third placed driver will take home R62 500.00.